rgl/packer-plugin-windows-update/README.md

 This is a Packer plugin for installing Windows updates (akin to [rgl/vagrant-windows-update](https://github.com/rgl/vagrant-windows-update)).

-**NB** This was only tested with Packer 1.7.0 on Windows Server 2019, macOS Catalina and Ubuntu 20.04.
+**NB** This was only tested with Packer 1.7.4 and the images at [rgl/windows-vagrant](https://github.com/rgl/windows-vagrant), so YMMV.

 # Usage